pdxrconf/pdxrconf.github.io/content/faq/index.md

 ## Are there discounts for students?

 Yes!
-Student tickets are $20
+Student tickets are $30.

 ## Are there early bird tickets?

 Yes!
-Please register by...
+Please register by April 15, 2020 at 11:59 PM.

 ## What about tickets?

-Register/get a ticket [here](https://www.eventbank.com/event/11944/register/)
+Register/get a ticket [here](https://ecommerce.uoregon.edu/order_form/brt-cascadia-r-conference)

 ## What about food?
  The EMU has a variety of food options.
 See [here](https://emu.uoregon.edu/food).
 Falling Sky is a great local establishment for a slice of pizza (and beer on tap).
 The Fresh corner market has a variety of snacks, healthy Mediterranean bowls, soups, sandwiches, and bulk options.